 Adapt — remix, transform, and build upon the material for any purpose, even commercially.

 Under the following terms:

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Authors are not allowed to publicly share a preprint or self-archive any version of the manuscript before or during the peer review process.
-This requirement prevents ethical issues such as the public disclosure of results during peer review or duplicate publication.
-It also prevents non-conformity with the rules of the International Code of Nomenclature for algae, fungi, and plants for valid publication of taxa names.
+Authors are not allowed to publicly share a preprint or self-archive any version of the manuscript before or during the peer review process when a new taxon name is mentioned in the manuscript.
+This is to prevent non-conformity with the rules of the International Code of Nomenclature for algae, fungi, and plants for valid publication of taxa names.

 After peer review and upon acceptance of the manuscript, authors will be asked to sign a publication agreement to allow primary publication of the manuscript in Plant Ecology and Evolution.
 In this publication agreement, authors confirm that they agree with the terms of the Creative Commons Attribution License (CC BY 4.0) and its full legal code.